-The Old Fire Station restaurant owned by local actor Kevin Kiely Jnr. and business partners Sean and Marci McNamara will serve an array of delicious veggie options including avocado toasties and sautéed mushroom on sourdough bread.
+The Old Fire Station restaurant owned by Hollywood actor Kevin Kiely Jnr. and business partners Sean and Marci McNamara, will serve an array of delicious veggie options including avocado toasties and sautéed mushroom on sourdough bread.
 They’ll also be serving a selection of vegan-friendly craft beers and wine.

 While there are many different kinds of vegan diets, ranging from raw foodists to junk food vegans who live primarily on Oreos and doughnuts, a vegan diet is typically understood to shy away from the use of any animal product or derivative.

 Unfortunately, many distilleries, wine-makers and brewers still include animal products such as isinglass, egg whites and gelatine in the processing and filtration of alcohol.

 Guinness, one of Ireland’s most famous exports, until recently used isinglass (fish swim bladder) as a clarifying agent in the production of its stout.

 Actor Kevin, who is well known for his roles in Hollywood blockbusters World War Z and The Dark Knight Rises, believes that the influx of brands bringing vegan-friendly products to the market shows a trend towards ethical consumerism and people ‘voting with their wallets’.